My Carbon Monoxide Alarm Is Beeping. What Should I Do?

 - Turn off the fuel-burning appliance if you can do so safely and quickly.

-- Then get all occupants and pets out of the house.
+- Get all occupants and pets out of the house.
 Leave doors and windows open if possible.

 - Call 911 once everyone is outside and accounted for.
 The first responders will treat CO poisoning victims and identify where the gas is coming from.